AI Training ROI: How to Measure What Matters Beyond Completion Rates

 - Current self-reported AI confidence (quick 5-question survey)

-- Current workflow efficiency for target processes (pick 2-3 specific metrics)
+- Current workflow efficiency for target processes (pick 2-3 specific metrics that finance already tracks — time-to-close, error rates, processing times)

 Day 30: First Check